 Explore San Marcos

-The college town of San Marcos sits is the Austin/Round Rock area and is another great places to explore during your San Antonio road trip.
+The college town of San Marcos is located in the Austin/Round Rock area and is another great place to explore during your San Antonio road trip.

-We love spending time browsing around the San Marcos square.
-The fun little boutique shops and coffee houses are the key to my heart for sure!
+We love browsing around San Marcos Square.
+The fun little boutique shops and coffee houses are the key to my heart!

-In the summer, try paddle boarding or tubing on the San Marcos River in this Texas Hill Country town.
+Try paddle boarding or tubing on the San Marcos River in this Texas Hill Country town in the summer.

-Anytime of the year, you can enjoy stretching your legs in the local park just to get out of the car if you would like.
+You can enjoy stretching your legs in the local park at any time of the year just to get out of the car.

-This is also a great area to see the bluebonnets in Texas if you are visiting during the springtime!
+This is also a great area to see the bluebonnets in Texas if you visit during springtime!

 World’s Largest Pecan

-If you are into quirky, roadside attractions, then don’t miss this one!
+If you are into quirky roadside attractions, don’t miss this one!

 Read Next: 14 Fun Lakes In Dallas (& Nearby)